Generative AI in Signal Processing Education: An Audio Foundation Model Based Approach: Conclusions

 \section{Conclusions}

-Audio Foundation Models (AFMs), an emerging category of Generative AI (GenAI), promise to enhance education in general and signal processing education in particular.
-This paper explores their versatility in performing diverse auditory tasks, including speech recognition, multilingual transcription, and real-time auditory feedback, offering novel pedagogical opportunities beyond traditional computational tools like MATLAB and Python.
-Unlike these conventional approaches, which primarily help students develop intuition through example-driven exploration, AFMs enable more interactive, immersive, and dynamic learning experiences.
+Audio Foundation Models (AFMs), an emerging form of Generative AI, are enhancing signal processing education.
+Their versatility in diverse auditory tasks offers novel pedagogical opportunities beyond traditional tools like MATLAB and Python, enabling more interactive, immersive, and dynamic learning experiences.
 SPEduAFM, introduced in this work, envisions a specialized AFM that integrates GenAI-driven innovations with core signal processing principles.
 By outlining its potential applications, we demonstrate how AFMs can bridge theoretical concepts and practical applications, making abstract SP topics more accessible and engaging.
 However, realizing this vision requires addressing key challenges, including ethical considerations, explainability, and adaptability to diverse educational contexts.
 By positioning SPEduAFM as a conceptual framework, this work aims to inspire further research and development in AI-driven educational tools, fostering innovative, inclusive, and human-centered learning experiences in signal processing and beyond.